Igalia/explainers/canvas-writing-mode/README.md

 This in turn will help users as we would expect greater utilization of localized writing modes when it is easier to achieve them.

+This feature will add no additonal personal information or fingerprinting risk beyond that already available through the CSS features and existing text rendering and metrics.
+HTMNL canvas accessibility is unchanged.

 ## Stakeholder Feedback / Opposition

 Pending.